JulianMato/NSSA441-P2/CaseStudyReport2.md

 # Results:

 ## Link Breakage from Spine to Leaf and from Leaf to ToR - Result -
-As shown from the chart bellow the Convergence time varies from a Back-Bone <-> Leaf and a Leaf <-> ToR dissconnect by an average of 3 seconds.
-This though unexpected is not unresonable, having to send data through the two pods and the core makes the number of devices that need there routing tables updated to retain service are doubled compared to a single pod.
-On the other hand a sub 30 sec convergence time is very strange, my hypothosys is that in some way the link was broken between the sending of a hello msg and the response or ECMP found a new route before BGP could flood the networks routing tables.
+As shown from the chart bellow the Convergence time varies from a Back-Bone <-> Leaf and a Leaf <-> ToR disconnect by an average of 3 seconds.
+This though unexpected is not unreasonable, having to send data through the two pods and the core makes the number of devices that need there routing tables updated to retain service are doubled compared to a single pod.
+On the other hand a sub 30 sec convergence time is very strange, my hypotheses is that in some way the link was broken between the sending of a hello msg and the response or ECMP found a new route before BGP could flood the networks routing tables.
 <br>
 <br>